lasean/open-content-spec/README.md

 - 90-Second Video (1:1, 16:9)
 - Hero Image (1:1, 16:9)

-# Books
+# Book

 - 3,000 Word Max (200-300 Word Chapters)
 - 5-Bullet Summary

-# Lesson (Course = 5-15 Lessons)
+# Lesson

+A course is made up of 5-10 lessons.
 A lesson consists of a title, goal sentence and one or more of these pieces of content:

 - Course Table of Contents
 - 300 Word Max Instructions